Exploiting Translational Symmetry for Quantum Computing with Squeezed Cat Qubits

 Finally, we numerically confirm the effectiveness of our improved circuit for measuring $\h Z_L$.
-As possible realizations of the measurement of $Z_L$, we consider the na{\"i}ve Hadamard test of $Z_0$, measurement circuits corresponding to several types of Trotterization of Eq.~\eqref{eq:MeasUnit} (sharpen, trim, BsB, and sBs), and the Homodyne measurement.
+As possible realizations of the measurement of $Z_L$, we consider the na{\"i}ve Hadamard test for $Z_0$, measurement circuits corresponding to several types of Trotterization of Eq.~\eqref{eq:MeasUnit} (sharpen, trim, BsB, and sBs), and the Homodyne measurement.
 We define the error probability $p_{\rm err}:=(p(1|0)+p(0|1))/2$, where $p(1|0) (p(0|1))$ is the probability of obtaining the measurement outcome 1(0) where the true state is $\ket 0_L (\ket 1_L)$.

 In Fig.~\ref{fig:LogicalMeasurement}, we plot the error probability for different measurement protocols against the rescaled displacement $\alpha' = \alpha e^r$.
-We confirm that the error probability in the trim circuit measurement scale as $\alpha'^{-6}$, while other circuit-based protocols scale as $\alpha'^{-2}$, thereby showing the cubic improvement.
+We confirm that the error probability in the trim-like circuit measurement scale as $\alpha'^{-6}$, while the error probability obtained using other circuit-based protocols scales as $\alpha'^{-2}$, thereby showing the cubic improvement.

-While the error of the proposed measurement scheme does not reach the fundamental limit set by the Helstrom bound, it achieves a significant improvement in scaling—from $\alpha'^2$ to $\alpha'^6$—compared with a na\"{i}ve measurement based solely on translational symmetry.
+While the error of the proposed measurement scheme does not reach the fundamental limit set by the Helstrom bound, it achieves a significant improvement in error scaling—from $\alpha'^{-2}$ to $\alpha'^{-6}$—compared with a na\"{i}ve measurement based solely on translational symmetry.
 Moreover, the proposed scheme can be particularly advantageous in systems such as circuit QED architectures, where homodyne detection is challenging.